 This class will be held under the Change Circle ‘roof’, because Change Circle’s resources – from WikiWing to Reading Circle to the Foundations Course to I Ching chats – can all be a huge help in reading for others.
 This means that if you’re already a Change Circle member you get a nice, fat discount; if you’re not, you’ll have access to Change Circle for the duration of the class.

 I’ll do my best to schedule the meetings at a time when everyone can make them, in all the participants’ different timezones.
 But there will always be a recording available – and if you can’t make it to a meeting I’ll still be glad to answer your questions via the forum.
 (That’s the great benefit of having a forum: it enables people on opposite sides of the globe to have fluent conversations.)

 The core idea of the class is to be able to give other people that same experience of connection, insight and guidance that you have from your own readings.
 So if you can interpret your own readings with confidence and fluency, then yes, you’re ready for the Reading for Others Class.

 If you’re interested in the class but not sure whether you’re ready for it, please apply.
 We can talk through your take on a reading of your own and see whether the class feels like a good fit for you.

 To participate fully in the video calls?
-Tech savvy enough to click a link to join the meeting – oh, and plug in some earphones to avoid echo.
+Tech savvy enough to click a link to join the meeting.
 You can participate from your computer, phone or tablet – it’s easier than a Skype call.

 And if you don’t have an internet connection at the time of the call, you can dial in with just your phone.